amithkoujalgi/sys-stats/README.md

 Note:

 > On MacOS, it might fail to install if you do not have `xcode` set up.
-Please set up xcode and continue with the installation.
+Please set up xcode using the command `xcode-select --install` and continue with the installation.
 Meanwhile, I shall find a way to by-pass this step.

 PyPI project: https://pypi.org/project/sys-stats/